 - Entering into an employment agreement with a Belgian employer for an activity to be performed in Belgium means that you will be subject to the Belgian social security scheme for employees in Belgium.
 No specific action is required from your side in this respect.
 Social security contributions will be deducted automatically from your salary.

 - Income tax: no specific actions (registrations) are required from your side towards the Belgian tax authorities.
 In Belgium a separate tax number does not exist.
 Income will have to be reported in a Belgian income tax return.
 Every person over 18 will have to complete the yearly tax declaration form, even if there is no income.
 For married persons or persons legally cohabiting, a joint tax return needs to be filed.

 - Taking-up employment can have an important impact on the tax burden of your partner (in case of married taxpayers or taxpayers legally cohabiting).
 Indeed, in case of a non-working partner part of the income of the working partner is, for tax purposes, attributed to the non-working partner and consequently taxed at lower tax rates (= application of the so-called ‘marital quotient’).
 In case the partner takes up employment, the marital quotient may no longer (or only partially) be applied, therefore increasing the tax burden.

-- When you have the non-EEA nationality as spouse (or legal cohabitant) of a Belgian or other European national you do not need a work permit.
+- When you have the non-EEA nationality as spouse (or legal cohabitant) of a Belgian or other European national you do not need a work authorisation.
 You should be in possession of your residence permit type F (it indicates the unrestricted access to the labour market).

 Suppliers, channels and tools